 Language Conversation Partners (LCPs) are current Stanford students who help language students practice their conversation skills during one-to-one appointments.
 LCPs primarily support oral conversation practice; they do not go over grammar or help with homework.
 They are selected in a competitive process each Winter Quarter for the following academic year.
 We give priority to undergraduates but will also consider applications from graduate students.

-Applications for the 20-21 LCP cohort are now being accepted for Japanese and German LCPs only.
+Applications for the 20-21 LCP cohort are now being accepted for Korean LCPs only.
 All applications will be considered on a rolling basis until the positions are filled.

 Languages Offered for Conversation Practice

 Why Should I Become a LCP?

 - Competitive Pay: Starting pay for undergrad LCPs in 2021-22 will be $17.00/hour, and pay for graduate LCPs will be $28/hour.